Data from suicide registers

 Frequency of suspected and confirmed deaths by suicide in Victoria, by age group and sex, and location, 2018 to 2023

 The interactive data visualisation shows the number of suspected and confirmed deaths by suicide in Victoria, starting from 2018.
-The population group is divided by sex (males, females) and age groups, ranging from people under the age of 18 to over 65.
+The population group is divided by age groups, ranging from people under the age of 18 years to 65 years and over, and sex (males and females).
 Viewing by incident location can also be selected.

 Detailed breakdowns of the year-to-date frequency of suspected and confirmed suicide deaths in Victoria by age group, sex, and incident location can be viewed on the visualisation below.

-The interactive data visualisation shows the number of suspected deaths by suicide in Victoria, from month end January 2019 to month end April 2023.
-The population group is divided by sex (males, females) and age group, ranging from people under the age of 18 years to 65 years and over.
-Viewing by location can also be selected.
+The interactive data visualisation shows the number of suspected and confirmed deaths by suicide in Victoria, starting from 2018.
+The population group is divided by age groups, ranging from people under the age of 18 years to 65 years and over, and sex (males and females).
+Viewing by incident location can also be selected.

 The CCOV has also published data on suicides of Aboriginal and Torres Strait Islander (First Nations) people.
 The number of suspected deaths by suicide in 2023 for First Nations people in Victoria was 28, compared to 18 in 2022, 34 in 2021, 21 in 2020, 19 in 2019, and 14 in 2018.
 Of those 28 people who were suspected to have died by suicide in 2023, 22 were male.
 This compares to 13 in 2022, 25 in 2021, 14 in 2020, 12 in 2019 and 10 in 2018.
 There were 6 female suspected deaths by suicide in 2023, compared to 5 in 2022, 9 in 2021, 7 in both 2020 and 2019, and 4 in 2018 (CCOV 2024d).